 Their frugality is INSPIRING and if you are constantly wondering how your money disappears by the end of the month, look at their strategies on how to eliminate spending while living a full and fantastic life!

 Simple Path to Wealth

-I discovered JL Collins blog at a time when I was 26 year old and had just got married, moved across the country and purchased a townhouse.
+I discovered JL Collins blog at a time when I was 26 years old and had just got married, moved across the country, and purchased a townhouse.
 We had very large student loan bills ($2000+ a month!), and I felt overwhelmed on a daily basis.